-- A0110 Bus Transportation- supporting documentation (i.e.: receipt for Greyhound bus ticket, etc.) must be uploaded to REMI at the time the claim is submitted - S0215 Non-Emergency Transportation (per mile)- IRS mileage reimbursement rate; May be used by treatment center to bill for transportation expense in cases where treatment center staff members provide transportation to the consumer.
-This service code may only be used when long-distance bus transportation is not available or if this is the least costly means of transportation; May be used in combination with long-distance bus transportation to transport consumer from the bus station to the treatment center; May also be used when treatment center staff provide transportation to consumers throughout the duration of the residential treatment episode for excessive, non-routine transportation as outlined above. - T2003 Gas Card- \$5.00 per unit; this code is available only if the individual is unable to utilize a bus route to get to the withdrawal management or residential treatment program.
-The maximum units permitted depends on distance to the treatment facility and must be clearly documented in the consumer chart.
-The provider is responsible for evaluating individual need and assisting consumers with planning.
+- A0110 Bus Transportation supporting documentation (i.e.: receipt for Greyhound bus ticket, etc.) must be uploaded to REMI at the time the claim is submitted. - S0215 Non-Emergency Transportation (per mile)- IRS mileage reimbursement rate; May be used by treatment center to bill for transportation expense in cases where treatment center staff members provide transportation to the client.
+This service code may only be used when long-distance bus transportation is not available or if this is the least costly means of transportation; May be used in combination with long-distance bus transportation to transport client from the bus station to the treatment center; May also be used when treatment center staff provide transportation to individuals throughout the duration of the residential treatment episode for excessive, non-routine transportation as outlined above. - A0100 Non-Emergency Transportation- Taxi PRIOR AUTH ONLY- This code can only be used when the auth is created by MSHN- prior authorization is required.
+Provider needs to rule out all other transportation options and all other closer residential/withdrawal management providers.